-The most challenging component of owning a Labrabull is their intelligence and athleticism!
-You dog will need daily 60-minute walks with enrichment such as swimming and fetch!
+The most challenging component of owning a labrabull is their intelligence and athleticism!
+You dog will need daily 60 minute walks and additional activities such as swimming and fetch!

-13. Borador – Border Collie x Labrador Mix
+13. Borador – Border Collie and Labrador Mix

-Known as the Borador, the Border Collie x Labrador mix is an excellent addition to any family household!
+Known as the borador, the border collie and Labrador mix is an excellent addition to any family household!
 Intelligent and easy to train, this mix is known for their owner-oriented nature.

-As with the Labrabull, the Borador needs over 60 minutes of exercise each day and will also need enrichment (e.g. playing games or trick training).
+As with the labrabull, the borador needs over 60 minutes of exercise each day and will also need other activities like playing games or trick training.

-They do well in homes where they have access to a secure outdoor space or owners who like to spend time walking and hiking in the great outdoors!
+They do well in homes where they have access to a secure outdoor space or owners who like to spend time walking and hiking in the great outdoors!d

-Aussiedors go stir crazy without something to do, even more so when their owners are absent.
+Aussiedors go stir crazy entertainment, even more so when their owners are absent.
 If they have to be left, try leaving them with puzzle toys to keep them busy.

-Although this Lab mix can be a good family dog, generally speaking, they do better in adult-only homes.
+Although this Labrador mix can be a good family dog, generally speaking, they do better in adult only homes.

-The Labmaraner is a lively and intelligent mix who is not suited for first-time owners; instead, they are best adopted by experienced owners.
+The labmaraner is a lively and intelligent mix of a Labrador and a Weimaraner that is not suited for first-time owners; instead, they are best adopted by experienced owners.

 Weighing up to 100lb and standing 24 inches tall, these gentle giants do not do well in apartments and are best suited to larger homes where they can have continual access to a securely fenced yard.

-10. Shepador – German Shepherd Dog x Lab
+10. Shepador – German Shepherd Dog and Labrador

-Like most other Lab Mixes, the Shepador is known for their playful and energetic personalities!
+Like most other Labrador mixes, the Shepador is known for their playful and energetic personalities!

 As with all Labrador mixes, feeding should occur in small, frequent bouts to satisfy their scavenger genes.
 Slow-down bowls should be used to prevent them from consuming too much food too quickly.

-8. Huskador – Siberian Husky x Labrador Mixed Breed
+8. Huskador – Siberian Husky and Labrador Mixed Breed

-Nicknamed the Huskador, the Labsky is a high energy breed best suited for a high energy owner(s)!
+The labsky is a high energy breed best that is a mix of a Labrador and a Siberian husky that is suited for a high energy owners!

-Labskys are known for their unrelenting energy and positive spirit.
-Potential owners of this mix should be aware of this and provide lots of exercise (both physical and mental).
+Labskies are known for their unrelenting energy and positive spirit.
+Potential owners of this mix should be aware of this and provide lots of both physical and mental exercise.

-Unlike other Lab Mixes, this breed tends to inherit their husky parent’s double coat.
-Because of this, they require a lot of grooming to keep them well maintained.
+Unlike other Labrador mixes, this breed tends to inherit their husky parent’s double coat.
+Because of their double coat, they require a lot of grooming to keep them well maintained.

-7. Springador – English Springer Spaniel x Labrador
+7. Springador – English Springer Spaniel and Labrador

-The English Springer Spaniel x Lab mix is another breed full of energy (notice the trend yet?!)
+The English springer spaniel and Labrador mix is another breed full of energy.

-This headstrong dog is best suited to owners who can keep up with their high-paced energy, both in and out of the house.
-Springadors love the great outdoors; they are best suited to homes with fenced-in yards.
+This headstrong dog is best suited to owners who can keep up with their high paced energy, both in and out of the house.
+Springadors love the great outdoors and are best suited for large yards.

-They can be quite stubborn, so consequently, this Lab Mix is best suited to experienced-owner families.
+They can be quite stubborn, so consequently, this Labrador Mix is best suited to experienced owners.

-After a walk (around 30 to 45 minutes), this breed will happily engage in some play; try games like tug or fetch to really engage them.
+After a walk for 30 to 45 minutes, this breed will happily engage in some play like tug of war or fetch.

 Unlike other Labrador mixes, this breed has an extremely detailed history, with the first recorded mix appearing in 1988.